Visit Worth Data UK Website EU German Website EU French Website

 The case for not using UPC numbers

-A strong case can be made to not use UPC or GTIN numbers, especially if you are a small business and can label the products in your store.
+A strong case can be made to not use UPC or GTIN numbers, especially if you are a small brick & mortar business and can label the products in your store.

 Instead label your products using a in house part number that relates only to your point of sale software and your inventory.
 Choose a bar code type like Code 39, or Code 128, that is variable length and can have alpha & numeric characters instead of a UPC bar code.